Acid Reflux Medication

 • Lying down within 3 hours of eating a meal

-Acid reflux in pregnancy
+Acid Reflux in Pregnancy

 In the first trimester, you may experience heartburn or acid reflux due to the oesophageal muscles moving food more slowly into your stomach.
 Your stomach may also take longer to empty.
 As the pregnancy progresses to the third trimester, the size of the baby can push against the stomach and affect its normal position.

-Acid Reflux Medication and Treatments available
+Acid Reflux Medication and Treatments

-Acid Relux Suppressant
+Acid Reflux Suppressant

-Medication such as Gaviscon are known as acid suppressants
+These medications are known as acid suppressants.

-• Peptac liquid
+• Peptac Liquid

-Acid Reflux tablets and capsules
+Acid Reflux Tablets and Capsules

 Below is a table of some popular acid reflux treatments available at Click2Pharmacy.
 Acne prescription medication can be purchased through the online clinic.